LivingLegacyMedia/vowbound/chapter_12.md

 Nine.
 Ten.

 The severance completed.
 Throughout the aqueduct, the freed Hollow gasped as their restoration finalized.
-Not just freed from control—*restored*.
 The emptiness that had consumed them for years suddenly filled again.
 Memories, emotions, identities came flooding back.
-They were human again.
+They were human again—truly restored, freed from control entirely.

 Draven was close now, hand outstretched, fury twisting his features.